Fiserv/Commerce-Hub/docs/Resources/Guides/Testing/Test-Address-Security.md

 ### Street

 A specific address is needed to get a specific response.
-For the processor response the street name field, you must pass the value that you would like returned in the NO_MATCHED field.
+For the processor response for the street name field, you must pass the value that you would like returned in the NO_MATCHED field.

 <!-- theme: info -->
 >If any of the address fields are not available or not applicable, they may be omitted.
 If available, the last 5 or 9 digits, without embedded spaces, should be the zip code (ex.
 "12345-6789" becomes "123456789").
 Numbers are not spelled out. (“First Street” becomes “1ST Street”, “Second” becomes “2ND”, etc).